 When we abandon ourselves in our relationships, it can show up like this...

 We don’t communicate with ourselves anymore and if we do it’s from a critical space in reference to something we need to change to make a situation better.

-We don’t enforce boundaries we create, if we created any at all
+We don’t enforce boundaries we set if we created any at all.

 We start to value their opinions of us more than our own because we need their approval or acceptance.

 When you don’t maintain a relationship with yourself, you eventually create space for a lack of self-trust.
 Your own sense of personal worth is replaced by external factors; which then becomes an indicator of your self-worth.